This information is for anyone with axial spondyloarthritis, including people with ankylosing spondylitis

 Sacroiliac joint or hip problems, even including a total hip replacement, should not necessarily stop you from giving birth naturally.
 There are different positions that you can use which would make you more comfortable.
 Talk about different positions to your midwife.

-We do know that caesareans do tend to be carried out more frequently among women with axial SpA (AS).
+We do know that caesareans do tend to be carried out more frequently among women with axial SpA.
 Sometimes this is because obstetricians prefer to do an elective caesarean section in women with inflammatory joint disease.

 Help and Support